 Download Rio Tinto’s human rights policy

-Speaking-OUT about serious misconduct
+Speaking out about serious misconduct

 Unethical, illegal or irresponsible acts can cause serious loss or harm to an organisation, its employees and its customers.
 That is why it's everyone's responsibility to help prevent these activities and preserve our culture of integrity.
 If you see or suspect misconduct, report it immediately to a manager or your Rio Tinto contact.

-Speak-OUT offers an avenue where serious concerns can be reported anonymously*.
+Talk to Peggy offers an avenue where serious concerns can be reported anonymously*.
 It is available 24 hours a day, 365 days a year in over 40 languages.

-Lodge a concern through Speak-OUT
+Lodge a concern through Talk to Peggy